PyConPL/Book/2015/presentations/writing-snmp-apps/text.md

             print(' = '.join([x.prettyPrint() for x in varBind ]))

-That code is somewhat verbose for a reason: PySNMP API exposes many SNMP details to programmer giving her great power and flexibility.
+That code is somewhat verbose for a reason: PySNMP API exposes many SNMP details to programmer giving her great power and flexibility (attentive readers may have spotted a Python generator in the code).
 But before we dive into the details let me remind our readers basic SNMP design and how PySNMP architecture maps into it.